Blackfriars Theatre: Second theatre

 After renovations, the King's Men began using the theatre for performances in 1609.
 Thereafter the King's Men played in Blackfriars for the seven months in winter, and at the Globe during the summer.
 Blackfriars appears to have brought in a little over twice the revenue of the Globe; the shareholders could earn as much as £13 from a single performance, apart from what went to the actors.

 In the reign of Charles I, even Queen Henrietta Maria was in the Blackfriars audience.
 On 13 May 1634 she and her attendants saw a play by Philip Massinger; in late 1635 or early 1636 they saw Lodowick Carlell's Arviragus and Philicia, part 2; and they attended a third performance in May 1636.

+During the reign of Charles I, the Blackfriars Theatre was likely the first stage in which the English public experienced women acting onstage.
+In the first half of the 17th century, women were still not allowed on the English stage.
+The English audience was first introduced to female actors by visiting foreign theatre companies, since women did act on stage on the continent.
+However, such foreign actresses were not welcomed by the English public.
+In November 1629, a French theatre company was allowed to make a guest appearance at the Blackfriars Theatre in London, during which the actresses were "hissed, booed and pippin-pelted from the stage".

+No native English actresses were able to perform until forty years after this.

 The theatre closed at the onset of the English Civil War, and was demolished on 6 August 1655.

 Reconstructions

 Blackfriars Playhouse

 The American Shakespeare Center's Blackfriars Playhouse in Staunton, Virginia, is a re-creation of a Jacobean theatre based on what is known of the original Blackfriars.
 Completed at a cost of $3.7 million, the 300-seat theatre opened in September 2001.
 Architect Tom McLaughlin based the design on plans for other 17th-century theatres, his own trips to England to view surviving halls of the period, Shakespeare's stage directions and other research and consultation.
 The lighting imitates that of the original Blackfriars.